derek-knox/Coding-For-Designers/book/Interactive Code/Anatomy of HTML, CSS, and JavaScript.md

 We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered play-off each other.
 Your mental model should be primed.

-Let's squash a myth real quick.
+Let's squash a myth real quick first.
 Designers and other non-coders new to coding think they need to learn an *entire* new language including all its words, syntax, and idiosyncrasies.
 - Word - you know what a word is
 - Syntax - language-specific rules of meaningful word and character patterns
 - Idiosyncrasies - exceptions to rules